Hull F.C.: Early years

-In 1913, they paid a world record £600, plus £14 per match, to Hunslet for Billy Batten, one of only seventeen players, and the only representative from Hull F.C., so far inducted into the British Rugby League Hall of Fame.
+In 1913, they paid a world record £600, plus £14 per match, to Hunslet for Billy Batten, one of only seventeen players, and the first representative from Hull F.C. so far inducted into the British Rugby League Hall of Fame.
 A year later the Airlie Birds won their first Challenge Cup, beating Huddersfield in the semi-final and Wakefield Trinity in the final held in Halifax.
 Playing alongside Billy on that day was John "Jack" Harrison VC, MC who scored a try.
 Harrison scored 52 tries in the 1914–5 season, a club record that still stands.
 Twelve Hull F.C. players were killed during the First World War.

 Australian Jim Devereux became the first player to score 100 tries for Hull.

 In 1920, Batten was once again key in Hull F.C.'s first ever Championship Final, scoring the only try in the 3–2 victory over Huddersfield.

 The early-1920s were bittersweet years for the club.
 In 1921, Hull F.C. lost the Yorkshire County Cup but won the county championship, both against rivals Hull Kingston Rovers.
 Hull F.C. could not match the successes of 1914, losing a further two consecutive cup finals in 1922 and 23 to Rochdale Hornets and Leeds respectively, but they managed to win the Yorkshire County Cup in 1923 and finish top of the league.

 In the early 1930s, Hull F.C. had a full back and goal kicker called Joe Oliver.
 Oliver was so dependable with the boot that the crowd at one match spontaneously started singing the Gene Autry song, Old Faithful, at him.
 Hull F.C. supporters adopted the song as their battle cry from then on.

 Hull F.C.'s record attendance was set in 1936 when 28,798 turned up for the visit of Leeds for a third round Challenge cup match.